Introducing a new ministry training course for Kent

 We are at an exciting point of development.
 God willing, in 2022, we aim to launch a regional ministry training course.
 The aim is to serve and support local churches as they seek to ‘to equip [Christ’s] people for works of service, so that the body of Christ may be built up’ (Ephesians 4:12).

-For one day a week over a year we aim to deliver a Bible overview, basic Christian doctrine, Bible handling skills, applied ministry topics (delivered by experienced ministers) and workshop groups.
+For one day a week over a year we aim to deliver a course that includes a Bible overview, basic Christian doctrine, Bible handling skills, applied ministry topics (delivered by experienced ministers) and workshop groups.
 We anticipate that completing the course would count as credit towards joining the second year of Cornhill (F2).

 Why a new training course?